agcdtmr/100DaysOfCloudDevOps/README.md

 - Network and make friends
 - To have a lot of fun

+## Resources:

+- I am using [coverview](https://coverview.vercel.app/editor) to create a cover image for hashnode

 If you find this helpful.
 Ping me a message or connect us on [LinkedIn](https://www.linkedin.com/in/anjcalleja/).